AdobeDocs/workfront.sv-SE/help/quicksilver/product-announcements/product-releases/interface-modernization/interface-modernization.md

 ### Projekt

-+++Expandera för att visa projektgränssnittsuppdateringar som gjorts i tredje kvartalet
++++Expandera för att visa projektgränssnittsuppdateringar som gjorts i Q3

 <!--
 ### New look and feel for logging time on a project, task, or issue in the Hours tab